Our air traffic control in training program provides an excellent opportunity for candidates who have no previous air traffic control experience.

 - be an Australian or New Zealand Citizen, or an Australian Permanent Resident.

-You must be able to provide evidence that you have obtained ONE of the following requirements at an Australian institution in the past 10 years:
+You must be able to provide evidence that you have obtained ONE of the following requirements:

-International qualifications will need to be assessed by an appropriate authority as equivalent to one of the above criteria.
+International qualifications will need to be assessed by an appropriate authority as equivalent to this educational qualification.

 While every effort is made to keep the recruitment process as short as possible, please understand that the process to appoint trainee air traffic controllers is thorough and will take some months to complete.

 2. Online ability assessments.
-The ability assessments are completed online at home.
-The assessments to be completed are verbal reasoning, numerical reasoning, numerical calculations, a checking test and a spatial test.
+The ability assessments are completed at home.
+The ability assessments to be completed are verbal reasoning, numerical reasoning, numerical calculations, a checking test and a spatial test.

-If you are selected for en route (area) training you will be based in our Melbourne or Brisbane centre after your training.
-We will attempt to accommodate the preference you indicated when you applied.
+If you are selected for Enroute training you will be based in our Melbourne or Brisbane centre after your training.

 Relocating to Melbourne